 “Thanksgiving day is a reminder of the genocide of millions of Native people, the theft of Native lands, and the relentless assault on Native culture.
 Participants in National Day of Mourning honor Native ancestors and the struggles of Native peoples to survive today.
 It is a day of remembrance and spiritual connection as well as a protest of the racism and oppression which Native Americans continue to experience.”

-While some Native Americans have chosen to reject the Thanksgiving holiday entirely, many embrace the positive messages of the holiday and choose to put aside thoughts about the complex history of this day.
+While some Native Americans have chosen to reject the Thanksgiving holiday entirely, many embrace the positive messages of the day and choose to put aside thoughts about its complex history.This is because the idea of giving thanks is central to Native heritage and culture.

-This is because the idea of giving thanks is central to Native heritage and culture, and in this way, Thanksgiving is simply a chance to appreciate the good things of life like family, community, and the riches of the land.
-Long before settlers arrived, Native tribes were celebrating the autumn harvest and the gift of Mother Earth’s abundance.
-Native American spirituality, both traditionally and today, emphasizes gratitude for creation, care for the environment, and recognition of the human need for communion with nature and others.
+In this way, Thanksgiving is simply a chance to appreciate the good things in life, like family, community, and the riches of the land.
+Long before settlers arrived, Native tribes celebrated the autumn harvest and the gift of Mother Earth’s abundance.
+Native American spirituality, traditionally and today, emphasizes gratitude for creation, care for the environment, and recognition of the human need for communion with nature and others.

 Thanksgiving as a holiday originates from the Native American philosophy of giving without expecting anything in return.
-In the first celebration of this holiday, the Wampanoag tribe not only provided the food for the feast, but also the teachings of agriculture and hunting (corn, beans, wild rice, and turkey are some specific examples of foods introduced by Native Americans).
+In the first celebration of this holiday, the Wampanoag tribe provided not only the food for the feast but also the teachings of agriculture and hunting (corn, beans, wild rice, and turkey are some specific examples of foods introduced by Native Americans).

 Steven Peters, a Wampanoag Tribe spokesman, was asked about his views on Thanksgiving and the fact that most people still gather to eat turkey and give thanks.
 Here's what he had to say:

 "I think it's great.
-My ancestors had 4 harvest festivals throughout the year.
+My ancestors had four harvest festivals throughout the year.
 Gathering with family, enjoying our company, sharing our blessings, and giving thanks for all that we have is a good thing.
 I say have more thanksgiving events throughout the year.
 I also ask that you take a moment in that day to remember what happened to my people and the history as it was recorded and not the narrative that we had been given in the history books."

-And last but not least, we remember all of the friends and family of Native Hope who have embraced our mission of healing and storytelling.
+Last but not least, we remember all of the friends and family of Native Hope who have embraced our mission of healing and storytelling.
 We give thanks to you for your support!